mholling/dnt900/README.md

     n_dnt900:line discipline number (int)
     gpio_cts:GPIO number for /HOST_CTS signal (int)

 You can specify the maximum number of radios allowed using the `radios` parameter (default = 255).
 You can specify a line discipline number to be used with the `n_dnt900` parameter (default = 29); the linux kernel allows at most 30 line disciplines, the first 17 of which are already in use.
-If you have connected the radio's `/HOST_CTS` to a GPIO for flow control, set the number of that GPIO using `gpio_cfg`.
+If you have connected the radio's `/HOST_CTS` to a GPIO for flow control, set the number of that GPIO using `gpio_cts`.

 For example, to connect the DNT900 to `/dev/ttyAMA0` on a [Raspberry Pi](http://www.raspberrypi.org/) using a line discipline number of 20 and GPIO27 as `/HOST_CTS`: